Home Careers Hotel General Manager Interview Questions

 Besides managing costs, I was also focused on driving revenue.
 I worked with sales and marketing teams to develop targeted promotions.
 Together, we explored upselling and cross-selling opportunities.”

 Example answer: “I’m very comfortable with hotel management software and technology.
-In my previous roles, I’ve used revenue management systems to track performance and channel management systems for managing availability and pricing across online travel agencies.
+In my previous roles, I’ve used revenue management systems to track performance and channel management systems to manage availability and pricing across online travel agencies.

 I think technology is vital for streamlining hotel operations and I’m eager to adapt to any new technology you use here.”